Phone:020 7520 6000

 Public Law and Human Rights

 Patricia is a member of the core counsel team instructed by the Metropolitan Police responding to the Undercover Policing Inquiry.
 She was part of the counsel team involved in the anonymity exercise seeking Restriction Orders over the identities of former members of the Special Demonstration Squad.
 She is presently tasked to the team preparing for the first tranche of evidential hearings, which will deal with undercover work carried on between 1968 and 1982.

-Patricia is currently instructed as a member of the counsel team to the Grenfell Tower Inquiry.
+Patricia was instructed as a member of the counsel team to the Grenfell Tower Inquiry.

 Patricia takes a particular interest in crime-related public law, especially where human rights issues are involved.
 She has written on the rights of women prisoners, and on Article 5 ECHR in the context of parole proceedings.
 In 2015, Patricia was involved in a case concerning the rights of minors being held on remand in prisons for convicted adult offenders in Trinidad and Tobago.
 She has also acted for the GLD in immigration cases raising issues under Article 6 and 8 ECHR.